Parent to Child – Relationship Queries in SOQL

 Example:

-In the case of an Account object (parent) and a Contact object (child) the Account can have multiple associated Contacts.
-Using a Parent-to-Child relationship query, you can retrieve an Account and all related Contacts in a single query.
+In the case of an Account object (parent) and a Contact object (child), the Account can have multiple associated Contacts.
+Using a Parent-to-Child relationship in SOQL, you can retrieve an Account along with its related Contacts (subject to SOQL limits) in a single query.

 For Standard Objects